yegor-usoltsev/drone-email-webhook/README.md

 This application is delivered as a multi-platform Docker image and is available for download from two image registries of choice: [yusoltsev/drone-email-webhook](https://hub.docker.com/r/yusoltsev/drone-email-webhook) and [ghcr.io/yegor-usoltsev/drone-email-webhook](https://github.com/yegor-usoltsev/drone-email-webhook/pkgs/container/drone-email-webhook).
-Images are tagged as follows:

-- `latest` - Tracks the latest released version, which is typically tagged with a version number.
-This tag is recommended for most users as it provides the most stable version.
-- `edge` - Tracks the latest commits to the `main` branch.
-- `vX.Y.Z` (e.g., `v1.2.3`) - Represents a specific released version.

 ## Versioning